Horizon Platforms Blog

 Lacerations/Open Wounds80

-All of these injuries can all be caused as a result from falling from height.
+Each of these injuries can be direct risks of working at height.
 Whilst they may be fixable, they could lead to long term health issues and more serious injuries being sustained.
-Another study by injury solicitors claimed these more serious injuries were the most common injuries caused by falling from height:
+Another study by injury solicitors claimed these more serious injuries were the most common dangers of working at height:

 • Brain haemorrhaging